Kei women's cricket team

 The Kei women's cricket team is the women's representative cricket team based in the South African city of Mthatha.
-They compete in the Women's Provincial Programme and the CSA Women's Provincial T20 Competition.
+They compete in the CSA Women's One-Day Cup and the CSA Women's T20 Challenge.

 History

 Kei Women joined the South African domestic system in the 2010–11 season, playing in the Women's Provincial League, in which they lost all ten of their matches in the West/East Group.
 Kei have competed in every season of the one-day competition since, but have only ever won one match: in 2017, they beat KwaZulu-Natal Inland by two wickets, helped by Kei bowler Namhla Njani taking 7/24.

 They have also competed in the CSA Women's Provincial T20 Competition since its inception in 2012–13, but have never won a match in the competition.

 Players

-Current squad

-Based on appearances in the 2021–22 season.
-Players in bold have international caps.

 Notable players

 Players who have played for Kei and played internationally are listed below, in order of first international appearance (given in brackets):